Treasury Enterprise Architecture Framework

-Treasury Enterprise Architecture Framework (TEAF) was an enterprise architecture framework for treasury, based on the Zachman Framework.
-It was developed by the US Department of the Treasury and published in July 2000.
-May 2012 this framework has been subsumed by evolving Federal Enterprise Architecture Policy as documented in "The Common Approach to Federal Enterprise Architecture".
+The Treasury Enterprise Architecture Framework (TEAF) was an enterprise architecture framework developed by the United States Department of the Treasury and published in July 2000.
+Based on the Zachman Framework, it provided a structured approach to organize and align the Treasury’s information systems with its business objectives.
+In May 2012, TEAF was deprecated and subsumed by the broader Federal Enterprise Architecture (FEA) policy, as outlined in the "Common Approach to Federal Enterprise Architecture."
+This shift reflected a federal move toward standardized, interoperable EA frameworks to enhance efficiency and reduce redundancy across agencies, rendering agency-specific frameworks like TEAF obsolete.

-The material presented here is obsolete and only useful for historical reference and is not the current policy in use by the Department of the Treasury.

 Overview

-The Treasury Enterprise Architecture Framework (TEAF) an architectural framework that supports Treasury's business processes in terms of products.
-This framework guides the development and redesign of the business processes for various bureaus in order to meet the requirements of recent legislation in a rapidly changing technology environment.
-The TEAF prescribes architectural views and delineates a set of notional products to portray these views.
+The Treasury Enterprise Architecture Framework (TEAF) was an architectural framework that supported the Treasury's business processes in terms of products.
+This framework guided the development and redesign of the business processes for various bureaus to meet the requirements of recent legislation in a rapidly changing technology environment.
+The TEAF prescribed architectural views and delineated a set of notional products to portray these views.